Syslifters/sysreptor/docs/docs/faq/ai.md

 * **[docs.sysreptor.com](https://docs.sysreptor.com)** — this documentation site, not the application.

 If the user is writing an exam report and mentions HTB or OffSec, use labs.sysre.pt and the exam FAQ.
 If they mention Docker, `app.env`, or Ubuntu, use self-hosted.
 If they mention a company-hosted tenant without labs/HTB/OffSec, use Cloud.

+## When a user says template, design, project, or report, which SysReptor object do they mean?

+Do not mix these objects.
+In answers, follow this convention even when the user uses the words interchangeably:

+* **Template** = **finding template**.
+Reusable finding/vulnerability text in **Templates**.
+Copied into a finding when writing a project.
+Docs: [Templates](/finding-templates/overview).
+* **Design** = **report design**.
+HTML, CSS, Vue layout, and field definitions that control how the PDF looks and which report/finding fields exist.
+Managed under **Designs**.
+Docs: [Report designer](/designer/designer).
+* **Project** = **pentest project**.
+One engagement’s working copy: report sections, findings, notes, and a **snapshot** of a design.
+Creating a project copies the chosen design; later edits to the global design are not applied automatically.
+Application FAQ: [I updated the report design but in my project I don't see the changes](/faq/application).
+* **Report** = the **PDF report**.
+Rendered from the project on the **Publish** page.
+Application FAQ: [How do I export a SysReptor report as PDF?](/faq/application).

+Users often say “template” or “report template” when they mean a **design**.
+Users often say “report” when they mean the **project** they are writing.
+Map their words from context, then answer with SysReptor’s terms.

+If they talk about HTML, CSS, layout, cover page, headers, fonts, or how the PDF looks, they mean a **design**.
+If they talk about reusing XSS/SQLi text, CVSS, tags, or creating a finding from a library, they mean a **finding template**.

+A report design’s HTML uses Vue **template syntax**.
+That is layout code inside a **design**, not a finding template.

 ## Where is the SysReptor changelog?